marihachi/fed/README.md

 # fed
-An interoperable general-purpose server-to-server protocol.
+An interoperable and extensible server-to-server protocol.

 ## License
 MIT